chancee-ldn/futuba-arduino/README.md

 Some base files to get a Futuba GP1212A02A Vacuum Florescent Display firing some photons.
 This took an embarrassing amount of time to get working.
 If you are here for the Futuba `/futuba-serial` has the Arduino code, you should find enough code examples in there to see how to operate the VFD.
 The Rust script is purely an interface to execute those commands.

 ### Futuba
 It resides on address (0x70).
-Although you think you are controlling pixels, you actually control a vertical/horizontal row of eight dots.
+Although you think you are controlling pixels, you actually control a vertical/horizontal row of eight dots:

+○	○	●
+○	○	●
+○	○	●
+○	○	●
+○	●	●
+○	●	●
+●	●	●
+0x01	0x03	0x08

 Or one byte.
-Which is mapped top to bottom `0x0000 - 0x0007`
-So 000001 would activate the very bottom dot (or the farthest right dot in X mode) in a 8x1 block.
+Which is mapped top to bottom `0x0000 - 0x0007` So 000001 would activate the very bottom dot (or the farthest right dot in X mode) in a 8x1 block.
 This also took a horrible amount of time to grasp.

 ### Arduino